qianlima-lab/awesome-lifelong-llm-agent/README.md

 ## 📢 News

+- **2026.01**: Our [survey paper](https://arxiv.org/pdf/2501.07278) has been accepted for publication in IEEE TPAMI.
+An updated version, which includes additional experimental results and more references, will be released soon.

 - **2025.06**: We are excited to release the first benchmark [LifelongAgentBench](https://caixd-220529.github.io/LifelongAgentBench/) for lifelong learning of LLM Agents.
 The paper, source code, datasets are all available!

 - **2025.01**: The interpretation of this survey is available on [PaperWeekly](https://mp.weixin.qq.com/s/svub9VZGXkbFWH2A7p91SQ) and [知乎](https://zhuanlan.zhihu.com/p/20703148682)!